mainmatter/playbook/project-flow/full-service/README.md

 backend, and frontend code of a particular user story so we can release them as functional units that can be interacted with by the client.
 Once a slice is finished, it will be released to a staging system that is available for all project stakeholders.
-We will ask the stakeholders to make use the staging system to follow along the progress and validate the project is moving in the intended direction.
+We will ask the stakeholders to make use of the staging system to follow along the progress and validate the application is built according to their expectations.
+Feedback given by stakeholders will be addressed by the designers and engineers so that the application iteratively evolves.

 As the code of the application evolves, so does the design system that defines the fundamental visual framework of the application.
 As we complete more user